Hamiltonian analysis for linearly acceleration-dependent Lagrangians: On the surface term and s-equivalent Lagrangians

-Note that $L_d = L_d (x^\mu, \dot{x}^\mu)$ while $L_s = L_s (x^\mu, \dot{x}^\mu, \ddot{x}^\mu)$, thus the Lagrangian $L_s$ contains all the information related to the second-order derivatives.
+Clearly, $L_d = L_d (x^\mu, \dot{x}^\mu)$ while $L_s = L_s (x^\mu, \dot{x}^\mu, \ddot{x}^\mu)$.
+The Lagrangian $L_s$ contains all the information related to the second-order derivatives.
 We will refer to these Lagrangian functions as the ``dynamic" Lagrangian and the ``surface" Lagrangian, respectively.
-Lagrangians (\ref{eq:lag1}) and (\ref{eq:lag-d}), belonging to the set known as {\it $s$-equivalent Lagrangians}, are characterized by equations of motion which are solved by the same orbits~\cite{hojman1,hojman4}.
+Lagrangians (\ref{eq:lag1}) and (\ref{eq:lag-d}), belonging to the set known as {\it $s$-equivalent Lagrangians}, are characterized by eom which are solved by the same orbits~\cite{hojman1,hojman4}.
 The advantage of this separation is particularly conspicuous in certain cases of covariant theories.
-Indeed, sometimes $f(x^\mu,\dot{x}^\mu)$, regarded as an ordinary first-order Lagrangian, does not allow for a consistent Hamiltonian treatment whenever $M_{\mu \nu}$ is singular (see, for example,~\cite{ostro-prd,membrane,davidson-98,davidson-03}) as the Hamiltonian is not a simple quadratic expression in the momenta.
+Indeed, sometimes $f(x^\mu,\dot{x}^\mu)$, regarded as an ordinary first-order Lagrangian, does not allow for a consistent Hamiltonian treatment whenever $M_{\mu \nu}$ is singular (see, for example,~\cite{ostro-prd,membrane,davidson} as the Hamiltonian is not a simple quadratic expression in the momenta.
 In addition, this separation helps to understand deeply the role of $M_{\mu \nu}$.

-With respect to the surface Lagrangian, $L_s$, and considering the definitions (\ref{eq:P1}) and (\ref{eq:p1}), we have the momenta \numparts
+With respect to the surface Lagrangian, $L_s$, and considering the definitions (\ref{eq:P1}) and (\ref{eq:p1}), we have the momenta